 This section presents the calculations used to determine the total amount that can be reimbursed for science culture workshops at the school or for field trips to science organizations.
-Since school field trips must be funded within the framework of this component, the educational institution cannot receive financial assistance under the measure Soutien aux sorties scolaires en milieu culturel (This measure is in French only).
+Since school field trips must be funded within the framework of this component, the educational institution cannot receive financial assistance under the measure "Field trips to cultural venues".

 To be eligible for reimbursement, costs must be necessary and reasonable and have been actually incurred.
-Supporting documents may be requested, depending on the specific terms and conditions of the school or school board.
+Supporting documents may be requested, depending on the specific terms and conditions specified by the school, SSC or SB.

 Depending on the region and the resources available, the financial assistance associated with the Science Culture component may be as high as 100% (or 75% for private schools) of the eligible expenses.

 - Fees for representatives of science organizations conducting a workshop at the school or by videoconference remain at the discretion of the organizations.
-However, eligible expenses cannot exceed $325 per workday per person.
+However, eligible expenses cannot exceed $515 per working day per person.

-- For a science culture workshop conducted at school or by videoconference, the representative’s workday consists of a maximum of:
+- For science culture workshops conducted at school or by videoconference, the representative’s workday consists of a maximum of three workshops.

-The costs associated with students’ and teachers’ admission to science organizations are eligible for financial assistance.
+The costs associated with students’ and teachers’ admission to science organizations may be covered by financial assistance.

-The school or school board must see to it that the amount spent per student for an activity is reasonable.
+The school, SSC or SB must see to it that the amount spent per student for an activity is reasonable.

 - The transportation costs incurred by students visiting science organizations and by representatives of these organizations visiting schools to carry out workshops are eligible expenses.

-- In all cases, the most economical means of transportation must be used.
+- In all cases, the most cost-effective means of transportation must be used.

-- The representative of the science organization is reimbursed the actual cost of public transportation and of renting a car.
+- The representative of the science organization is reimbursed the actual cost of public transportation and car rental.

-- The actual parking fees are reimbursed upon presentation of receipts.
+- The parking fees are reimbursed upon presentation of receipts.

 - In exceptional circumstances, and subject to agreement, a train or plane may be used for travel to remote areas.